Max Vadukul: Career

 From 1996 to 2000 he held the post of The New Yorker’s staff photographer, shooting an average of 52 assignments a year.
 Other subjects included Al Gore, James Brown, Donald Trump, Natalie Portman, Tom Hanks, Roger Federer, Tilda Swinton, David Geffen, and a group portrait of 40 Nobel laureates.
 In 1997 he photographed almost the entirety of the magazine's celebrated Indian Fiction issue.
 After his tenure at The New Yorker he followed its editor, Tina Brown, to become Photo Editor-At-Large of her Talk Magazine.

 Vadukul has a long history with music photography.
 As a lead photographer for Rolling Stone Magazine he took portraits of Amy Winehouse, Mick Jagger and Keith Richards, Bruce Springsteen, Lil Wayne, Kanye West, Justin Timberlake and Christina Aguilera, the Beastie Boys, Florence Welch, and Metallica.
 He has also photographed several albums including the Rolling Stone's "Bridges to Babylon," Beyonce's "B'Day," and Paul McCartney's "Memory Almost Full."
 His black-and-white style was utilized most directly, however, by Sting, who asked Vadukul to take the photos for his "Dream of the Blue Turtles" solo album, which was the artist's first after the Police.

 Vadukul has also photographed campaigns for Chloé, Comme des Garçons, Longchamp, Armani, Emanuel Ungaro, Sandro, and HBO's "Six Feet Under."
 Last year, he photographed the campaign for the Broadway revival of Hedwig and the Angry Inch, featuring Neil Patrick Harris.

+Personal life

-He has lived in Paris and London and now resides in New York with his wife Nicoletta Santoro.
-He has two children.
+Max Vadkul currently resides in Milan, Italy with his wife Nicoletta Santoro, former fashion director/creative director of Vogue Italia, with whom he has two children, Alex and Eloise.

 Exhibitions

 Max had his first US solo gallery show in 2011 at 212 Gallery in Aspen, Colorado titled, "Kinetic Force".
 In 2011 Max was featured in the group exhibition "Beyond Words: Photography in The New Yorker at the Howard Greenberg Gallery in New York, NY.
 He had a group show at The Wapping Project Bankside for "Yohji's Women" in London, England in 2011.
 Other group exhibitions include: "Who Shot Rock & Roll: A Photographic History 1955 to the Present" at the Brooklyn Museum of Art in New York & "Five Decades of Passion, We are the World: Figures & Portraits" at the Fisher Landau Center of Art, Long Island City, NY in 2009.

+In November 2022, Dubai’s Culture and Arts Authority hosted, “Timeless Exhibition”, where Max chose Ludmilla Voronkina as his protagonist and displayed 30 large-format images dedicated to women.
+Parallel to his Dubai showcase he had another exhibition on display focussing on Climate Change, in Milan, Italy,“MAX VADUKUL, THE WITNESS”, presented by the Sozzani Foundation, displayed from 18 September 2022 to 8 January 2023.
+Following THE WITNESS, in 2023, Max showcased, “Through her eyes.
+Timeless Strength”, curated by Claudio Dell’Olio which he described as a testament to the beauty and strength of women.
+The exhibition was held in Gallerie d’Italia, Milan, Italy.